 Insight Grant applicants conducting research on matters related to enhancing participation in sport in Canada may be eligible for funding through the Sport Participation Research Initiative.

-Applicants requiring infrastructure funding to support their research and/or related activities may be eligible for support from the Canada Foundation for Innovation’s (CFI) Leaders Opportunity Fund.
+Applicants requiring infrastructure funding to support their research and/or related activities may be eligible for support from the Canada Foundation for Innovation’s (CFI) John R. Evans Leaders Fund.
 For more information, please visit the CFI website, or contact the CFI liaison officer at your institution.

 Researchers involved in formal partnerships are encouraged to apply for Partnership Grants or Partnership Development Grants.